bawa-hub/programming/_12_dp/notes.md

 # Recursive (required to base case) to iterative (base case to required) conversion
 base case to up == bottom up approach a).
 Copy base case b).
-Express all states in for loop
+Express all states in for loop in opposite fashion as in recursive approach
 note: if 2 states then nested for loop and accordingly. c). copy the recurrence and write